-- 29. CWSNC's pump-and-haul expenses and the new spray charges are not a part of Belvedere's system modification project, but are a result of an extraordinary expense and should continue to be amortized for a 10-year amortization period with no unamortized balance included in rate base.
+- 29. It is reasonable and appropriate for CWSNC to increase the Company's new sewer customer charge from \$21.95 to \$27.00; increase the meter testing fee from \$19.95 to \$20.00; increase the new water customer charge from \$26.93 to \$27.00; increase the reconnection charge from \$26.93 to \$27.00; and increase the charge for processing NFS checks from \$24.94 to \$25.00.
+Under the Second Stipulation, these charges were not increased or changed for the CLMS and Elk River customers. - 30.
+CWSNC's pump and haul expenses and the new spray charges are not a part of Belvedere's system modification project, but are a result of an extraordinary expense and should continue to be amortized for a 10-year amortization period with no unamortized balance included in rate base.
 It is reasonable and appropriate that only invoiced costs and not capitalized time or interest during construction be included.
-There will be no additional pump-and-haul expenses added to the current Belvedere system deferred balance in future proceedings before the Commission. - 30.
-In this proceeding, it is reasonable and appropriate for the current, system-specific sewer rates for the CLMS service area to remain unchanged from those established in Docket Nos.
-W-354, Subs 327, 336, and 344 and for CWSNC's remaining CLMS revenue sewer requirement to be recovered through its Uniform Sewer Rates for other service areas, as stipulated.
-In future general rate case proceedings, the issue of rate disparity should be reviewed again by CWSNC, the Public Staff, and any other interested party and appropriate consideration should be given to moving the CLMS service area toward uniform rates in light of the facts and circumstances that exist at that time.
+There will be no additional pump and haul expenses added to the current Belvedere system deferred balance in future proceedings before the Commission. - 31.
+In this proceeding, it is reasonable and appropriate for the current, system-specific sewer rates for the CLMS service area to remain unchanged from those established in Docket No. W-354, Subs 327, 336, and 344 and for CWSNC's remaining CLMS revenue sewer requirement to be recovered through its Uniform Sewer Rates for other service areas, as stipulated.
+In future general rate case proceedings, the issue of rate disparity should be reviewed again by

+CWSNC, the Public Staff, and any other interested party and appropriate consideration should be given to moving the CLMS service area toward uniform rates in light of the facts and circumstances that exist at that time.

-- 31. In this proceeding, it is reasonable and appropriate for the current, system-specific water and sewer rates for CWSNC's Elk River service area to remain unchanged and for the Company's remaining Elk River water and sewer revenue requirement to be recovered through its Uniform Water and Sewer Rates for other service areas, as stipulated.
-Elk River's last general rate case was decided by Order entered on September 20, 2016, in Docket No. W-1058, Sub 7. - 32.
-It is reasonable and appropriate for CWSNC to increase the Company's "new sewer customer charge" from \$21.95 to \$27.00; increase the meter testing fee from \$19.95 to \$20.00; increase the "new water customer charge" from \$26.93 to \$27.00; increase the reconnection charge from \$26.93 to \$27.00; and increase the charge for processing checks returned by the bank due to insufficient funds from \$24.94 to \$25.00.
-Under the Second Stipulation, these present charges were not increased or changed for the CLMS and Elk River customers. - 33.
+- 32. In this proceeding, it is reasonable and appropriate for the current, system-specific water and sewer rates for CWSNC's Elk River service area to remain unchanged and for the Company's remaining Elk River water and sewer revenue requirement to be recovered through its Uniform Water and Sewer Rates for other service areas, as stipulated.
+Elk River's last general rate case was decided by NCUC Order entered on September 20, 2016, in Docket No. W-1058, Sub 7. - 33.
 The Schedules of Rates (attached hereto as Appendices A-1, A-2, A-3, and A-4) for CWSNC water and sewer utility service and the Schedules of Connection Fees for CWSNC Uniform Water and Uniform Sewer (attached hereto as Appendices B-1 and B-2), agreed to by CWSNC and the Public Staff, are just and reasonable and should be approved. - 34.
-The following chart shows the average monthly customer bills at the Company's present and proposed rates, including percentage increases and decreases, compared to the Commission-approved rates in this proceeding:
+The following chart shows the average monthly customer bills at the Company's present and proposed rates, including percentage increases and decreases, compared to the Commission-approved rates: